EnexaProject/documentation/pages/mydoc/quick_guide.md

 keywords: ENEXA Documentation
 sidebar: mydoc_sidebar
 toc: false
-permalink: metadata.html
+permalink: quick_guide.html
 folder: mydoc
 ---
-# how run the service
+# How run the service
 - In metadata directory put all needed metadata files
 - Dedicate a directory as a shared directory
-## option one use docker
+## Option one use docker
 following you can see an example of docker for running the service
 ```
 sudo docker run -d --name [set as you wish] --network [replace with network name]